xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-2018.46 November 18, 2018
+   -- bug (keith)  Fix a crash passing in an xml file to xlights which is not in the show folder -- bug (keith)  Ensure a city is always set
+   -- bug (keith)  Fix a possible crash on sequence close -- enh (keith)  Add the ability to dim a range of channels as a playlist item 2018.46 November 18, 2018
    -- bug (dkulp)  Fix node layout crash for custom models -- bug (dkulp)  Add some fallbacks for FPP upload if UI security is on